Feb 17, 2017 | By WGSN Insider

 Big data meets consumer insights.
 Experience WGSN.

-Ever since Nasty Gal, the womenswear retailer announced it was filing for bankruptcy earlier this month, news has been gathering about who in the retail world might be interested in buying the brand’s assets.
+Ever since Nasty Gal, the womenswear retailer announced it was filing for bankruptcy at the end of 2016, news has been gathering about who in the retail world might be interested in buying the brand’s assets.
 Now retail rumours are emerging of a real candidate, Boohoo.com.

 This legal document seems to suggest that the UK mass-market young fashion retailer is considering buying the assets of the failed US peer.
-Boohoo’s shares rose Wednesday on the speculation, although neither was available for comment.
+Boohoo’s shares rose on the speculation, although neither was available for comment at the time.

 Online retailer Boohoo saw pre-tax profits leap 129% in its most recent half-year on the back of sales up 40%.

-For more on retail news, covetable partnerships and noteworthy collections impacting the youth market, join WGSN.
+For more retail news, covetable partnerships and noteworthy collections impacting the youth market, join WGSN.

 Know what’s next.
 Become a WGSN member today to benefit from our daily trend intelligence, retail analytics, consumer insights and bespoke consultancy services.